HouseOfAgile/docker-nginx-php-fpm/README.md

 docker-nginx-php5
 =================

-Simple docker for a simple nginx with php5 app
+Simple docker for a simple ubuntu engince with nginx with php5 app